 A survey of neighbourhood residents undertaken in 2006 indicated the need for a resource centre where information could be exchanged, activities would take place and community growth could prosper.
 As a result the Crescent Valley Resource Centre (CVRC) opened in May 2008.
 The Centre was incorporated in October 2008 and on January 1, 2010 became a registered charity.

 The Board of Directors of the CVRC is made up of three residents and nine community partners.
-We currently have vacancies for one resident board member and two community partner board members.
+We currently have vacancies for two community partner board members.
 Please contact the CVRC if you are interested in serving with the board of directors.